 - Artist: Pieter Bruegel the Elder

-- Title: Icarus
+- Title: Landscape with the Fall of Icarus

-- Year: 1560
+- Created: 1560

 This painting by Dutch artist Pieter Bruegel shows man’s indifference to the suffering of his fellowmen.
-It is a powerful theme shown in a rather simple way with Icarus, the Greek character suffering under water and people going on with their work.
+It is a powerful theme shown in a rather simple way with Icarus, the Greek character suffering underwater, and people going on with their work.

 33. The Creation of Adam

-- Artist: Michelangelo
+- Artist: Michelangelo Buonarroti

-- Title: Adam
+- Title: The Creation of Adam

-- Created: 1512
+- Created: 1511–1512

 34. The Last Supper